vuo/vuo/node/vuo.serial/descriptions/vuo.serial.md

-This node set includes nodes for sending and receiving data through an RS232 serial device, and for discovering available RS232 serial devices.
+Nodes for sending and receiving data through an RS232 serial device and for discovering available RS232 serial devices.

 [RS232 Serial](https://en.wikipedia.org/wiki/Serial_port) is a protocol for communicating between physical devices.
 These days, RS232 serial communication typically happens through a USB cable.